 Everyday Tarot Deck

-The Five of Cups often appears in a Tarot reading when a situation hasn't turned out the way you expected and you feel sad, regretful, and disappointed.
+The Five of Cups often appears in a Tarot reading when a situation hasn’t turned out the way you expected, and you are sad, regretful, and disappointed.
 Instead of moving on with your life, you are choosing to wallow in your self-pity.
-All you can focus on right now is what went wrong and how you have failed.
-Sweetheart, it’s time to build a bridge and get over it!
+All you can focus on right now is what went wrong and how you failed.
+Sweetheart, it’s time to get over it!
 Sure, feel the feels, but set yourself a time limit for your self-pity and then pull yourself together and move on.

-The Five of Cups also suggests you’re stuck in the past and can’t let go.
-Old wounds and bitter memories are flooding your thoughts, as you think about what happened and where it all went so wrong.
-You may be blaming yourself or feeling a victim of life’s circumstances.
-These negative thoughts and emotions are holding you back from your fullest potential and need to be released so that you can move on and create positive change.
+The Five of Cups suggests you’re stuck in the past and can’t let go.
+Old wounds and bitter memories flood your mind as you think about what happened.
+You may blame yourself or believe you’re a victim of life’s circumstances.
+These negative emotions are holding you back from your fullest potential – release them so you can move on and create positive change.

-The Five of Cups is showing you that even though it feels like things aren’t going your way right now, there are new opportunities and possibilities waiting for you – but only when you are ready.
-It’s time to shift your mindset away from what went wrong, and instead focus on what can go right from this point onwards.
-Be open to the brighter side of life and know that there are many blessings in disguise right now.
-Instead of looking at the situation from a ‘glass is half empty’ perspective, look at it as the ‘glass is half full’.
+The Five of Cups shows you that, even though things aren’t going your way, new opportunities and possibilities are waiting for you – but only when you are ready.
+It’s time to shift your mindset and focus on what can go right from this point onwards.
+Be open to the brighter side of life and know many blessings are in disguise right now.
+Instead of giving in to a ‘glass is half empty’ perspective, look at it as the ‘glass is half full’.

 The reversed Five of Cups suggests that you have recently suffered a personal setback or disappointment.
-You are not quite ready to open up to others about what happened, instead choosing to keep your feelings to yourself.
-People around you may not realise how much you are hurting right now.
-To help you through this rough time, don't be afraid to ask for help or talk with someone you trust; you may find it lessens the emotional pain.
-You may also be worried that you are a 'failure' and you don't want to let others know that you've taken the wrong path.
-Much of this is in your own mind and you'll find that by sharing your feelings with others, you'll realise that this is just a temporary setback that can be overcome.
+You may worry that you are a ‘failure’ and don’t want to let others know you’ve taken the wrong path.
+Or you may not be ready to admit it to others and are choosing to keep your feelings to yourself instead.
+However, now might be the time to open up.
+People around you may not see how much pain you're in right now, so don’t be afraid to ask for help or talk with someone you trust; you may find it lessens the emotional pain.
+You’ll find that by sharing your feelings with others, you’ll realise that you can overcome this temporary setback.

-You may also feel guilty or ashamed about what happened, blaming yourself for the mistakes that were made.
-The invitation of the Five of Cups reversed is to forgive yourself and move on.
-Know that you did the best you could given the circumstances.
-This may also be the perfect opportunity for you to practice the Hawaiian forgiveness ritual, Ho’oponopono, where you say sorry, ask for forgiveness, express gratitude and feel into love.
+If you feel guilty or ashamed about what happened, blaming yourself for the mistakes you made, the reversed Five of Cups encourages you to forgive yourself and move on.
+Know that you did the best you could.
+This may be the perfect opportunity for you to practice the Hawaiian forgiveness ritual, Ho’oponopono, where you say sorry, ask for forgiveness, express gratitude and move into love.

-When this card appears in a Tarot reading, you are beginning to realise the full implications of the past, and you have come to appreciate the lessons learned from the experience.
-You may even recognise the value of the painful experience in the broader scheme of things in preparing you for later experiences.
+When this card turns up in a Tarot reading, you are realising the full implications of the past, and you appreciate the lessons learned from the experience.
+You may even recognise the value of the painful experience in the broader scheme of things.

 The Five of Cups reversed serves as a reminder that you cannot undo the past – what has happened, has happened.
-It is now time to finally release and let go what no longer serves you emotionally, and open up to the new opportunities available to you.
-You are also discovering how to be open and take risks again, especially those of the heart.
-If you have suffered setbacks recently, you will find that you will feel more hopeful about the future and you will start to engage with the inspiring, creative and feeling side of life again.
+It is now time to let go of what no longer serves you emotionally, and open to the new opportunities available to you.
+You are discovering how to be open and take risks again, especially those of the heart.
+If you have suffered setbacks, you will find that you will be more hopeful about the future and engage with the exciting, creative side of life again.